Dr. Tulinda Deegan Larsen

 1982 Part 61, Private Pilot

 Dr. Tulinda Larsen is CEO and Founder of Skylark Drone Research, a Women Owned Enterprise.
 She has turned her research from commercial aviation to the emerging drone industry.
-She specifically is analyzing options for integration of drones into air traffic management and commercial air space.
+She specifically is analyzing the large unmanned aviation vehicle (UAV) and urban air mobility (UAM) markets.
 She is also an insured and licensed Part 107 Remote Pilot in Command.
+Currently, Dr. Larsen is serving as Executive Director of Deseret UAS, a nonprofit in Utah focused on the large UAV and emerging UAM market.

 Dr. Larsen was recognized as a leader in the unmanned aviation industry by Women and Drones' Awesome Program.
 Larsen Profile The premier unmanned aviation organization, Association for Unmanned Vehicles Systems International (AUVSI) named her Chairman of the Agriculture and Environment Working Group for the Trusted Operator Program (TOP).
 The 2018 May/June issue of Women for Aviation, a publication of Women in Aviation International, profiled Dr. Larsen.

-Dr. Larsen sponsored a Capstone project in the Systems Engineering program, George Mason Univeristy on the use of drones for ski lift management.
+She is currently sponsoring a Capstone project in the Systems Engineering program, George Mason Univeristy on the use of drones in package delivery.
+In 2018, Dr. Larsen sponsored with GMU a Capstone project for the use of drones in ski lift management.
 The students took first place at the Dean's Business Competition, first place at the US military academy, and first place at the Andrew Sage Memorial Conference.
 Design of a Ski Lift Inspection & Maintenance System

 Dr. Larsen was an invited guest to the FAA Drone Advisory Committee meetings hosted by the RTCA.
 Dr. Larsen is an active member of the DC Drone User Group, AOPA UAS Pilots, Women in Commercial Drones, and the Academy of Model Aeronautics.
 Association for Unmanned Vehicles Systems International (AUVSI) named her Chairman of the Agriculture and Environment Working Group for the Trusted Operator Program (TOP).
 She was named a leader in unmanned aviation by Women and Drones Awesome program.
 Larsen Profile